CTT - Compare Tree&Text for Windows — V1.0

 Some new information in the log header (free memory during process, command line, environment variable if set, list of protected folders) and in the summary (compare speed).

-A new numeric parameter allows to specify the depth of subdirectory to limit file scanning.
+A new optional numeric parameter allows to specify the depth of subdirectory to limit file scanning.

 All options can be included in the CTT_OPTd environment variable.